cdlhub/documentation/md/ReferenceModel.md

 The getmodel output stream is ordered by event and streamed out in blocks for each event.

 ##### Calculation
 The program filters the eventfootprint binary file for all 'areaperil_id's which appear in the items file.
-This effectively selects the event footprints that affect the exposures based on their location, and discards the rest.
+This selects the event footprints that affect the exposures on the basis on their location, and discards the rest.
 Similarly the program filters the vulnerability file for 'vulnerability_id's that appear in the items file.
 This removes damage distributions which are not relevant for the exposures.
-Then the eventfootprint intensity distributions and vulnerability conditional damage distributions are convolved for every combination of areaperil_id and vulnerability_id in the items file.
-The effective damage probabilities are calculated by a sum product of conditional damage probabilities with intensity probability for each event, areaperil, vulnerability combination and each damage bin.
+Then the intensity distributions from the eventfootprint file and conditional damage distributions from the vulnerability file are convolved for every combination of areaperil_id and vulnerability_id in the items file.
+The effective damage probabilities are calculated by a sum product of conditional damage probabilities with intensity probabilities for each event, areaperil, vulnerability combination and each damage bin.
 The resulting discrete probability distributions are converted into discrete cumulative distribution functions 'cdfs'.
 Finally, the damage bin mid-point from the damage bin dictionary ('interpolation' field) is read in as a new field in the cdf stream as 'bin_mean'.
 This field is the conditional mean damage for the bin and it is used to facilitate the calculation of mean and standard deviation in the gulcalc component.

 [Return to top](#referencemodel)